 But we get swamped, I hear you say.
 Agreed.
 We’re swamped with poor quality emails.
 You know the type: sales obsessed, bad grammar, irrelevant messages.

 Just imagine if yours stood out as worthwhile and valuable.
 Just imagine how your audience might feel about you.

 Okay, so you write your own emails.
 Why hire a writer, eh?
 Let me provide some scenarios:

 - You’ve got a list of prospects and a long sales funnel.
 You need to build their interest and constant selling is proving a turn-off

-- You’re building an email list and want to write an automated series of engaging emails
+- You’re building an email list and want to create an automated series to warm them

-- You want to send out a regular e-newsletter to your customers.
-But there’s nobody able to focus on it regularly
+- You want to send out a regular marketing e-newsletter to your customers.
+But nobody's able to focus on it regularly

 Just three typical problems an email copywriter can solve with ease.
 Emails that capture attention and relate to your reader are powerful.
 They help to build relationships and shorten your sales funnel.